David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 What Is Office Gossip?

-Workplace gossip is different than when someone gossips with a neighbor or family member.
-When someone gossips in the workplace, it can have a ripple effect that can devastate a work environment.
-Gossip can hurt relationships between co-workers, lower morale, and even cause people to lose their jobs if the gossip is harmful enough.
-It's said that we spend more time with our co-workers than with our family, so why would we want to gossip so much to hurt those that we spend the most time with?
+Gossip at the workplace is different than when it happens between neighbors or family members; office gossip has a ripple effect that can devastate a work environment by hurting co-worker relationships and lowering morale.
+If it's harmful enough, it can even cause people to lose their jobs.
+They say we spend more time with our co-workers than with our family—so why would we want to hurt those that we spend the most time with?